gnuarmeclipse/gnuarmeclipse.github.io-source/pages/debug/overview.md

 If you know all about debugging, and all you need is how to install/configure/use the debugging plug-ins, the direct links are below.

-In short, for bare metal embedded development, we highly recommend solutions that can be used on all major platforms (Windows, OS X and GNU/Linux), with hardware probes that implement the SWD protocol and support tracing via the SWO pin.
+In short, for bare metal embedded development, we highly recommend solutions that can be used on all major platforms (Windows, macOS and GNU/Linux), with hardware probes that implement the SWD protocol and support tracing via the SWO pin.
 The preferred probes that match the above requirements are [J-Link EDU](http://www.segger.com/j-link-edu.html)/[J-Link](http://www.segger.com/jlink_base.html), from [SEGGER](http://www.segger.com/).

 * [J-Link install]({{ site.baseurl }}/debug/jlink/install/)
 * [J-Link plug-in usage]({{ site.baseurl }}/debug/jlink/)